 Monitoring and forecasting regional development

 In the monitoring of regional development extensive use is made of both national and international statistics and research.
-Regional research and foresight information is also produced and extensively used in regional councils and ELY Centres.
+Regional research and foresight information is also produced and extensively used in regional councils and Centres for Economic Development, Transport and the Environment (ELY Centres).

 The Ministry of Economic Affairs and Employment is responsible for coordinating the regional foresight work and for incorporating it into national foresight work.
-Foresight work means looking into the future and focusing on education and competence, as well as increasingly on anticipating structural change.
+Foresight activities focus on anticipating trends in education, competence and structural change.

 Statistical information on regional development